 She felt completely and utterly betrayed, and what had she done?
 Kept it to herself instead of punching him in the face.

 It was getting more and more difficult to be content with the fact that he didn’t want to swive her because he continued to remind her of how she repulsed him.
 Seeing her naked, touching her, then walking out angry had been a devastating blow to her vanity.
+No apology was going to salve that wound.

 During the week of inventory, all but Dillena had ridden into Waters with their grooms, likely to test the strength of Brìghde’s order, and returned furious, for they could not even purchase bread to eat at midday and they were hungry.
 Brìghde greeted each one of them with a tiny smirk of victory.

 Dillena was the one with the fewest possessions.
 She was thoughtful about what she purchased and had nothing that was not important to her.
 She had a writing desk, piles and piles of parchment, many quills, and lovely, expensive inks.
 She had an entire chest full of parchment she had written on and illuminated beautifully.
 “Ohhh,” Brìghde breathed in awe.
 She handled them gently and profusely complimented Dillena on her talent, then respectfully put the chest back without digging in it at all.
-She didn’t care what the parchments were hiding; they were too beautiful to touch.
-Her jewelry was simple but elegant, and at the conclusion of the inspection of her chambers, Brìghde could not with any certainty say that she had anything that could have come from Waters or Hogarth without having been paid for.
+She didn’t care what the parchments were hiding; the art was too beautiful to touch.
+Dillena’s jewelry was simple but elegant, and at the conclusion of the inspection of her chambers, Brìghde could not with any certainty say that she had anything that could have come from Waters or Hogarth without having been paid for.
 Thus, she apologized sincerely, to which Dillena gave her a small, dignified nod.

 Maebh and Ardith had the most, but they shared everything, and they flung their jewels throughout, under the mattress, in their shoes, wrapped up in blankets.